Suave y Sutil

-"Suave Y Sutil" is a song recorded by Mexican singer Paulina Rubio.
+"Suave Y Sutil" (Soft and Subtle) is a song recorded by Mexican singer Paulina Rubio.
 It was released on September 7, 2018, through Universal Music Group as the fifth single from Rubio's eleventh studio album, Deseo (2018).
 The song was written by Xabi San Martín from La Oreja de Van Gogh, who work written Rubio's hit single "Ni Una Sola Palabra" in mid-2000s.
 "Suave Y Sutil" has been described as a pop-rock-tinged ballad and a powerful lyrics, and was produced by the duo Andrés Torres and Mauricio Rengifo, who were nominated at the 19th Annual Latin Grammy Awards for Producer of the Year, for his work in "Suave Y Sutil" and others Latin pop songs.

 Critical reception

 Several media music called the song "empowering", and compared the lyrics with La Oreja de Van Gogh's music.
 Jordi Bardaji from Jenesaispop calling "Suave Y Sutil" a "melodic song" that La Oreja embrace on their works.
 According to Los 40, "Paulina repeats the formula that has worked so well in other songs such as Ni Una Sola Palabra: almost whispered verses and catchy choruses, and we love it!".
 Others digital media noted the song "fits perfectly with the style and [her] personality," and considered "Suave Y Sutil" is "practically a revision" of "Ni Una Sola Palabra", following the same sound key in pop-rock.